 Despite the oft-repeated slogan “Never Again,” research shows that today’s young people know remarkably little about the Holocaust and other acts of genocide.
 Understanding these events is essential to a strong society in an increasingly polarized world and can help to prevent future atrocities.
 But these are difficult subjects to teach, and school systems across the country struggle to present them to students uniformly and effectively.

 Pennsylvania took an important step forward in 2014 by passing Act 70, which calls for the state’s public schools to incorporate Holocaust and genocide education into the K–12 curriculum.
-At the national level, the president recently signed the Never Again Education Act, which expands Holocaust education throughout the country.
+In 2020, the Never Again Education Act was signed into law, which expands Holocaust education throughout the country.
 Penn State has entered into an agreement with the PDE to revolutionize Holocaust and genocide education, building a national model for training and instructional programming on this topic.
 Penn State’s Holocaust, Genocide, and Human Rights Education Initiative will be the first effort of its focus and scope.

 Drawing from expertise across a range of fields, Penn State faculty and graduate students will implement a multipronged initiative: